 It is not simply enough to say that I wished to die—more that this organism felt compelled toward literal self-destruction by some deep evolutionary impulse in order to end an unrelenting misery.
 In every alternate timeline to this one, I am certain that I threw myself from the twenty-fourth floor of the apartment building that I convalesced in.
 That I can tell you what the fresh air felt like on my face as I stood on the balcony and how nothing else restrained me other than the thought of two small children.

-This tale also excludes the rising horror inherent within so many lesser memories as a long-standing puzzle is solved and the narrative of a life and an identity is unwritten: the water-damaged, mould-spotted book that made you and only you sick; that holiday apartment in Queenstown, New Zealand, which made you paranoid until you left; the heart palpitations and panic attacks when you visited that certain cinema; a pattern of mental-health struggles that matched the pattern of water-damaged houses you lived in as an adult.
+This tale also excludes the rising horror inherent within so many lesser memories as a long-standing puzzle is solved and the narrative of a life and an identity is unwritten: the water-damaged, mould-spotted book that made you and only you sick; that holiday apartment in Queenstown, New Zealand, which made you anxious and paranoid until you left; the heart palpitations and panic attacks when you visited that certain cinema; a pattern of mental-health struggles that matched the pattern of water-damaged houses you lived in as an adult.
 All is compounded upon realising that so much past misery, both mine and even some inflicted upon others, was unnecessary—amplified by this illness.
 And while the worst effects of this illness might have come after that roof leak, I possess little doubt that the mood disorders and increasing acalculia that followed my time living in a sub-basement in my early twenties contributed to the slow demise of my first career as an engineer.

 Could anyone ever unpick such a wretched knot of confounding factors and know the precise truth?
+I certainly never will.
 The outcome would be the same regardless: This crazy-making illness broke me.
 All human pretence was lost, and what was left was an animal crying, sobbing on the tiles beneath the showerhead, bereft of all grace, while the water washed away all denial and delusion.
-For more severe cases such as mine, or those not correctly diagnosed for years upon years, many CIRS-trained doctors consider this illness deeply traumatic: Your body and brain are affected, your life, career, and friendships, even your own history and identity, your material possessions and wealth, while wondering if you’ll ever find a healthy location, and all while battling an often hostile, often bemused medical system.
-But all of that pales at the insidiousness of an illness that seems to target and destroy every mechanism the brain has for creating love and joy and purpose, leaving you gasping at the absence of a psychological air you had never noticed you were breathing.
+For more severe cases such as mine, or those not correctly diagnosed for years upon years, many CIRS-trained doctors consider this illness deeply traumatic: Your body and brain are affected, your life, career, and friendships, even your own history and identity, your material possessions and wealth, while wondering if you’ll ever find a healthy location, and all while battling an often hostile, often dismissive medical system.
+But all of that pales at the insidiousness of an illness that seems to target and destroy every mechanism the brain has for creating love and joy and purpose, leaving you gasping at the absence of a psychological air you had never before noticed you were breathing.

 In case anyone claims I exaggerate or indulge in too much self-pity: I recall patients in a support group comparing their mould illness with other ailments they had endured.
 For a soldier wounded with broken bones and burns over two-thirds of his body?
 Mould was worse.
 Lung cancer with part of their lung removed plus over a metre of their bowel and a major tachycardia event during the operation?
 Mould was worse.
 Scalp ripped off, five fractures in their spine, and severe vertigo for two years following a car crash?
 Mould still won.
-Traumatic brain injury, skull fracture, and brain haemorrhage?
+Traumatic brain injury, skull fracture, and even a brain haemorrhage?
 That was described as desirable compared to the thought of enduring CIRS again.

 Moreover, Australia’s National Health and Medical Research Council recently published a consultation paper on biotoxin-related illnesses and pointed out there is a “growing body of evidence in this area.”
 The past decade of studies keeps showing that we are not crazy to be talking about chronic fatigue, headaches, fibromyalgia-like pain, vision problems, gastrointestinal tract issues, along with severe cognitive symptoms, and that one in every ten Australians occupies unhealthy housing likely to adversely impact their health.
-It is a hidden epidemic, and one this country cannot even uncover right now, because we lack any pathologies that can accurately test all of the necessary biomarkers.
+It is a hidden epidemic and one this country cannot even uncover right now, because we lack any pathologies that can accurately test all of the necessary biomarkers.
 Perhaps most frightening of all are the preliminary studies concerning the detrimental effects on the development of children.

 I will never precisely know the long-term effects on my own children.
 It still bothers me.
 But despite the immense consequences of all that passed before, I can now live with clear thoughts, a sharp decrease in obsessiveness, no depression, and an unfamiliarly disturbing lack of anxiety.
 That provided I avoid living or working in the wrong environments for too long, neuroticism need not be my constant friend.
 With fifteen years of both PTSD and CIRS ended, I have become a stranger unto myself.
 Now, the slow days and small moments once again bring their own quiet joy.
-And while I still bear some mental scars, I am back to being a caring father and a loving husband.
+And while I still bear some mental scars, I am back to being a caring father and loving husband.

-Is this some storybook moment, to tell you of the lessons learnt or how the hero triumphed?
+Is this some storybook moment to tell you of the lessons learnt or how the hero triumphed?
 No, certainly not.
 All I know is that, for the first time in a long time, I am simply grateful to still be here.
 But stories that end as happily as ours are too rare where CIRS and related syndromes are concerned.

 The blame for that is not to be laid at the feet of those doctors who were misinformed on this niche of medical history.
 Nevertheless, it is time to pass our good fortune forward—to educate, to enlighten, and to ensure that help is given where help is possible.
 There are still so many others yet to be diagnosed, who don’t even know that they are just waiting for their lives to be returned to them.